dh-dz/nba-stats-prediction/README.md

 To train the model, run the Jupyter notebook "model/train.ipynb".
 Then the results can be seen by running the Jupyter notebook "model/results.ipynb"

 All the data csv files are stored in "data/data_files", including original data: historical NBA game statistics data (from https://www.kaggle.com/datasets/nathanlauga/nba-games, games.csv and teams.csv) and corresponding sports betting odds data (before each game, from https://www.kaggle.com/datasets/christophertreasure/nba-odds-data, oddsData.csv).
 Other data files are those stored middle steps with data preprocessing, feature engineering and the backtesting results.

+NGboost is required to be installed to run the training.